-The fund operates a longevity swap arrangement, whereby the fund pays a fixed series of payments, representing the expected benefits payable under the pension scheme, in return for the swap provider paying the benefits that in fact fall due.
+The Fund operated a longevity swap arrangement until 10 February 2020.
+Up until that date the Fund paid a fixed series of payments, representing the expected benefits payable under the pension scheme, in return for the swap provider paying the benefits that in fact fall due.
 The difference between these amounts is the longevity hedge settlement.

-Benefits covered under the buy-in policy are recognised in the same way as other benefits with the income from the buy-in policy to reimburse the fund recognised under investment income.
+Benefits covered under the buy-in policies are recognised in the same way as other benefits with the income from the buy-in policies to reimburse the fund recognised under investment income.